kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

 3. To configure IP-based access to the exposed workload, create an AuthorizationPolicy resource.

-  The selector to specifies the workload for which access should be configured, and the **RemoteIpBlocks** field, specifies the IP addresses, for which access should be allowed.
+  The selector specifies the workload for which access should be configured, and the **RemoteIpBlocks** field specifies the IP addresses for which access should be allowed.

     ```bash
     apiVersion: security.istio.io/v1beta1